LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

 #### Mixed Success Open Projects

 1. Specific Linux desktop distros such as Ubuntu (good: dev facing; bad: commodity with high substitution cost + low monetization potential)
-2. Purely open Android variants / Chromium (as a browser) which are too hard to use and too low monetization to justify making them easier[^1]
+2. Purely open Android variants / Chromium (as a browser) which are too hard to use and too low monetization to justify making them easier[^2]
-3. Firefox (used to be in "great" but has declined)
+3. Firefox (used to be in "great" but has declined.
+My suspicion is because the ratio of monetization to monetization potential is so low.
+Google is highly incentivized to assign many engineers to improving Chrome and to market it.)

 ## What Open Source Can't Do